Dictionary » Adjective Words » Mundane – Meaning, Definition, Synonyms and Antonyms

 4. What is the difference between “mundane” and “ordinary”?

-“Mundane” suggests a more tedious or dull quality, while “ordinary” simply means common or typical.
+“Mundane” often suggests a more tedious or emotionally flat quality (like boring or dull), while “ordinary” simply means common or typical.

 5. Is “mundane” used in spiritual or philosophical contexts?